• Skip to primary navigation

 Authentic Indian Recipes

-Would you like more Indian recipes, my first cookbook is called "An Indian ThermoKitchen".
+Would you like more Indian recipes?
+My first cookbook is called "An Indian ThermoKitchen".
 The recipes have been sourced by spending time in India and learning from the locals.
 Throughout my site, you will also find a splattering of Indian dishes to give readers a little "taste preview" of the book.
-If you like these recipes please take a look at my book.
+If you like these recipes, please take a look at my book.

 An Indian Thermokitchen Cookbook